-Dothistroma needle blight (DNB)
+Priority pathogen - Dothistroma needle blight (DNB)

 DNB is a disease of conifers caused by the fungus Dothistroma septosporum with pines being particularly susceptible.
 Until the late 1990's the disease was rarely seen in the UK and was primarily a problem on radiata pine in southern hemisphere countries like New Zealand.
 By 2006 it was found in 70% of the Corsican pine stands that were inspected in England, Scotland, and Wales but lodgepole pine (P. contorta) is also adversely affected and neither species is now planted to the same extent.
 Other affected species include Scots pine, Ponderosa pine (P. ponderosa) and Bishop pine (P. muricata) though the latter two are rare in the UK.
-Larches (Larix), firs (Abies), hemlocks (Tsuga), spruces (Picea) and Douglas fir (Pseudotsuga) seem to have low susceptibility.

 The disease causes premature loss of needles older than one year and although trees can tolerate this, repeated and severe infections can gradually weaken the tree, reduce annual growth and eventually lead to death.